 To make a beautiful place for our children

 A church official said, “We have been doing tree-planting projects with Hume City Council for several years.
-I hope the trees that have been planted today will grow, making a beautiful place for our children in the future.”
-She added, “We will continue to participate in volunteer activities for the community, with a heart of a mother who thinks and cares for her family.”
+I hope the trees we planted today will grow, making a beautiful place for our children in the future.”
+She added, “We will continue to participate in volunteer activities for the community.
+I want to do more with a heart of a mother who thinks and cares for her family.”

-The Church of God actively volunteers in Melbourne, Sydney, Brisbane, Cairns, and many other cities.
-The Church initiates environmental cleanups and educational campaigns, and welfare facility visits, to improve people’s lives.
-In addition, annual blood-drive campaigns are held globally by the church between March and May around the time of the New Covenant Passover.
+The Church of God actively volunteers not only in Melbourne but also in Sydney, Brisbane, Cairns, and many other cities.
+The Church initiates environmental cleanups and educational campaigns to save the earth.
+Beside, they also held welfare facility visits to improve people’s lives.
+In addition, the church held annual blood-drive campaigns globally between March and May around the time of the New Covenant Passover.